Form a revenue team with key stakeholders from your sales and marketing teams

 Publish the content at a cadence of two to three pieces of new content a week.
 (Three to four is the ideal, but two to three is a great place to start.)

 If these pieces of revenue content will be layered into a larger content strategy — that's how it is at IMPACT, because we publish a lot — I'd recommend strongly tagging every single sales enablement article in your marketing automation platform with a shared campaign.

 For example, we tag all of our assignment selling content from our content strategy with a "revenue content strategy" campaign in HubSpot.

-Moreover, if you want to build trust between your marketing team and sales — trust that has likely eroded over time (if it was ever present at all) — you need to go out of your way to show that the needs of your sales team are a priority to you, and that you're going to keep your promise of publishing the content they need to be successful in their roles and hitting their revenue targets.
+Moreover, if you want to build trust between your marketing team and sales, you need to go out of your way to show that the needs of your sales team are a priority to you — and that you're going to keep your promise of publishing the content they need.

 So, on a weekly or biweekly basis (I'd recommend the day before your content brainstorm, so you can review it as part of the agenda I outlined above), you should send out a content update to the entire revenue team.

 At IMPACT, we use Basecamp for asynchronous communication.
 Here is a real-life example of a revenue content update I've sent out to our team: